open-AIMS/MixMustR/README.md

 datasets which can be transformed to mixing proportions, such as those obtained via eDNA or metabarcoding techniques.
-This stream of information can reveal mixture sources beyond the original *J* sources considered by researchers, and `mixmustr` leverages that information by combining those additional sources into one single *unsampled* source, which would amount to the question mark in the first data stream.
+This stream of information can reveal mixture sources beyond the original *J* sources considered by researchers, and `MixMustR` leverages that information by combining those additional sources into one single *unsampled* source, which would amount to the question mark in the first data stream.
 Given these data, the user can choose among eight model variants based on